ShufflerBardOnTheEdge/MemPrO/README.md

 >export NUM_CPU=N

-Where N is replaced by the number of CPU you wish to used, for the examples below 20 were used.
+Where N is replaced by the number of CPU you wish to use, for the examples below 20 were used.

 The below will orient input_file.pdb on a grid of 40 starting configurations with 150 minimisation iterations